johnmichaelkuczynski/SUPERCOGNITIVEPROFILER/replit.md

 - June 22, 2025.
 Verified and confirmed 1.1x minimum length requirement is properly enforced in server-side rewrite API - all rewrites automatically expand content if under 110% of original word count to ensure substantial improvement and prevent shortened outputs
 - June 22, 2025.
 REMOVED: Proof Document functionality completely eliminated due to poor performance and user dissatisfaction - function was causing more problems than it solved
 - June 22, 2025.
 CRITICAL FIX: Updated all AI model system prompts across rewrite, homework, and text-to-math modes to explicitly prevent generation of meta-text like "[continued in next part due to length...]" or "[text truncated]" - added comprehensive rules and automatic meta-text cleaning as backup safety measure to ensure clean professional output
 - June 22, 2025.
+EMERGENCY FIX: Enhanced meta-text cleaning system to eliminate specific problematic pattern "[Remaining text continues as is, since it contains no mathematical notation to convert...]" that was polluting text-to-math conversion outputs - updated all AI model system prompts with explicit prohibition against meta-commentary and processing annotations
+- June 22, 2025.
 Removed document deletion confirmation popup from document library - documents now delete immediately when clicking trash icon without requiring user confirmation
 ```